What is the ISO/IEC 17025 internal audit checklist?Mei 29th, 2023 By Amywright

 Non-conforming work: Covers the requirements for identifying and addressing non-conforming work.

 Control of data and information management: Addresses data management and confidentiality requirements.

 Internal audits: Covers the requirements for conducting internal audits of the laboratory’s quality system.

-Management reviews: Addresses the requirements for conducting management reviews of the laboratory’s quality system.
+Management review: Addresses the requirements for conducting management reviews of the laboratory’s quality system.

 It’s important to note that the specific requirements of the checklist may vary depending on the laboratory’s scope of accreditation and the accrediting body’s requirements.